UAW strike puts spotlight on pay gap between CEOs and workers

 Compensation for CEOs "unlimited"

-That pay ratio continues to grow because CEOs are increasingly paid in stock awards and not necessarily cash.
+That pay ratio continues to grow because CEOs are increasingly paid in stock awards.
 Companies often justify paying CEOs in stock by saying it aligns a corporate leader's financial incentives with the company's — ostensibly, the executive earn more if the company does well or hits certain targets.

-But companies often boost CEO pay even when executives miss their targets, the Institute for Policy Studies noted in a 2021 report that identified 50 large companies that changed their executive compensation rules during the pandemic.
+But companies often boost CEO pay even when executives miss their targets, the left-leaning Institute for Policy Studies said in a 2021 report that identified 50 large companies that changed their executive compensation rules during the pandemic.

 Barra told CBS News last week that 92% of her pay is based on GM's financial performance in a given year.
 She noted that employees' total pay is also tied to performance through profit-sharing bonuses.